Xenith-Network/changelog/README.md

-# changelog
+# Global Network Changelog.

-Public Changelog for Xenith Network.
+This changelog is for any changes we make.